Chemistry Graduate Program Handbook

 7. ARM and Ph.D.
 Committees

 The selection of faculty members for the ARM Committee must be completed prior to taking the Preliminary Examination.
-The ARM Committee is composed of the student’s research adviser (committee chair) and two other graduate faculty members who have expertise closely related to the student’s research area of interest.
+The ARM Committee is composed of the student’s Research Adviser (Committee Chair) and two other graduate faculty members who have expertise closely related to that of the student’s research area of interest.
 The responsibility of the ARM Committee is to monitor the academic and research progress of the student.
-This includes monitoring student responsibility in following directives from their faculty advisers in a timely fashion with respect to safety, laboratory practice, experimental direction and protocols, and ethical conduct in research.
+This includes monitoring student responsibility in following directives from their Faculty Advisors in a timely fashion with respect to safety, laboratory practice, experimental direction and protocols, and ethical conduct in research.
 Both students and their ARM Committees have the right to schedule additional reviews to ensure that students receive appropriate guidance in their research.
+Students are required to meet with their ARM Committee at the Preliminary Examination (see Section G) and immediately following presentation of the Independent Research Proposal at least six months prior to the Final Defense (see Section I).

 The responsibility of the Ph.D.
 Committee is to administer the Ph.D.
 Qualifying Examination, monitor progress of the dissertation, and administer the Ph.D. dissertation final defense.
 The Ph.D.
 Committee will meet with each student for the Ph.D.
 Qualifying Examination.
+A description of this examination is provided in Section H. The final meeting of the Ph.D.
+Committee is usually at the public defense and final examination of the thesis, with a private meeting of the student with the Ph.D.
+Committee occurring immediately following the public presentation.

 8. Preliminary Examination

-Outcomes of this Preliminary Examination are pass, conditional pass, or failure and are communicated to the DGS (or designee) via email correspondence.
-Students earning a conditional pass must remove any imposed conditions by the date stipulated by the ARM Committee or by completion of their Ph.D.
-Qualifying Examination or else they will be dropped from the chemistry Ph.D. program.
-Students earning a grade of failure will be immediately placed on research probation and must attain good standing in their research by the date stipulated by the ARM Committee or else they will be dropped from the chemistry graduate program.
+Outcomes of this Preliminary Examination are Pass, Conditional Pass, or Failure and are communicated to the Director of Graduate Studies (or designee) via email correspondence.
+Students earning a Conditional Pass must remove any imposed conditions by the date stipulated by the ARM Committee or by completion of their Ph.D.
+Qualifying Examination or else they will be dropped from the

 9. Ph.D.
 Qualifying Examination

 The Ph.D.
 Qualifying Examination consists of a written and oral defense by the student of their research project and their research progress to date.
 At least one week prior to the scheduled date of the examination, candidates will distribute a written summary of their research project to the members of their Ph.D.
 Committee.
 This written document should be in proposal format including a one-page specific aims page and a six-page research description including all figures and schemes but not including references, plus a half-page abstract/project summary.
 The objective and significance of the research project should be clearly stated, and an appropriate discussion of the meaning of research results should be included.
 Students should summarize their future research objectives.
 The candidate will make an oral presentation of this report at the scheduled examination and will orally defend the contents of this report.
-The oral presentation should be about 30 minutes.
+The oral presentation should be ~ 30 minutes.

 Outcomes of the Ph.D.
-Qualifying Examination are grades of pass or failure and are indicated to the DGS (or designee) by completing and signing the Results of Qualifying Examination form provided by the Graduate School.
-Once signed by the DGS, the form is then sent to the Graduate School.
-Candidates receiving a failure will be given a second chance to pass this requirement usually within a four-week period.
+Qualifying Examination are grades of Pass or Failure and are indicated to the Director of Graduate Studies (or designee) by completing and signing the Results of Qualifying Examination form provided by the Graduate School.
+Once signed by the Director of Graduate Studies, the form is then sent to the Graduate School.
+Candidates receiving a Failure will be given a second chance to pass this requirement usually within a four-week period.
 This period is to be included within the stated deadline for completion of this degree requirement.
 Students who do not meet this deadline will be dropped from the chemistry Ph.D. program.

 When a student passes the Ph.D.
-Qualifying Examination, the student is admitted to candidacy for the Ph.D. degree by the Graduate School, having fulfilled all of the requirements for that status, and the DGS (or designee) so informs the chemistry administrative office.
+Qualifying Examination, the student is admitted to candidacy for the Ph.D. degree by the Graduate School, having fulfilled all of the requirements for that status, and the Director of Graduate Studies (or designee) so informs the chemistry administrative office.
 Students admitted to candidacy for the Ph.D. degree must satisfy all remaining requirements of the Ph.D. degree.

 10. Independent Research Proposal and ARM Committee Review

 Students present their Independent Research Proposal and associated oral defense to their Ph.D.
 Committee.
 The research proposal should be original to the student and shall always be in chemistry.
-Early on during the development of this proposal, students should provide the title and a one-page summary to the members of the student’s ARM Committee.
-If any member of the ARM Committee should consider that the proposal described by this summary might be inappropriate, then the ARM Committee will meet with the student to discuss the choice of this research proposal.
+Early during the development of this proposal, students should provide the title and a one-page summary to the members of the student’s ARM Committee.
+If any member of the ARM committee should consider that the proposal described by this summary might be inappropriate, then the ARM committee will meet with the student to discuss the choice of this research proposal.
 The independent proposal should deal with a problem of sufficient scope and quality that, if successful, the results could be published in reputable journals.
 Hence, the independent proposal will require defense of both merit and feasibility.
-In the development of the proposal, originality in concept or in problem-solving should be stressed.
+In the development of the proposal, originality in concept or in problem solving should be stressed.
 The proposal should not be a routine extension of the dissertation or known chemistry.

-Immediately following the Independent Research Proposal examination, the student will present an ARM Committee Review to their now-assembled Ph.D.
+Immediately following the Independent Research Proposal examination, the student will present an ARM Committee Review to their now assembled Ph.D.
 Committee.
 A two-page written description of the research accomplished by the student and an outline of anticipated dissertation chapters should be provided to the members of the student’s ARM Committee along with the Independent Research Proposal.
-Possible outcomes of an ARM Committee Review are pass, conditional pass, or failure.
+Possible outcomes of an ARM Committee Review are the following: pass; conditional pass; or failure.
 Students earning a grade of conditional pass might be required to do additional work and/or schedule additional ARM Committee meetings to reexamine the research progress of the student as deemed necessary.
 Students earning a grade of failure at an ARM Committee review are immediately placed on research probation.
 Additional work and/or ARM Committee meetings may be required of the student.
 The student will be terminated from the chemistry Ph.D. program if satisfactory progress in research has not been demonstrated by the date specified by the ARM Committee.

 11. Dissertation